 - We will also give you details of Stamp Duty Land Tax, Land Registry fees and other expenses that go with the buying or selling of your home.

 Where can you come and see us for advice?

-We can meet you at our Chilterns office, our Uxbridge office or any other location to suit you.
-If you wish this to be arranged, or would like to discuss your home purchase please contact us today on 01494 790013 or 01494 790071 or email email@example.com.
+We can meet you at any of our offices or any other location to suit you.
+If you wish this to be arranged, or would like to discuss your home purchase please contact us today on 01494 790013 or 01494 790071 or email firstname.lastname@example.org.